How do I maintain three blogs and still have time to write books?

 Well designed images that attract the attention of readers, especially on social media, are becoming increasingly essential for bloggers.
 Canva is a free app that is easy to learn how to use to create your own images for your blog.

 Since I started using Canva, my blog traffic has increased noticeably.
-So taking the extra few minutes to design unique images for my blog posts have been well worth the extra effort.
+So taking the extra few minutes to design unique images for my blog posts has been well worth the extra effort.

 I use the free version and find it does everything I need as it lets you create eye-catching featured images in minutes.